-Text: cacao Van Houten we prefer, the best and cheapest

-The result - a light fluffy powder, full of flavor, very digestible, soluble in milk or water, and with extra cocoa butter obtained during the process of making the powder, could be molded into solid chocolate bars, and then be used to coat candies.
+Text: cacao Van Houten we prefer, without doubt the best and cheapest The result - a light fluffy powder, full of flavor, very digestible, soluble in milk or water, and with extra cocoa butter obtained during the process of making the powder, could be molded into solid chocolate bars, and then be used to coat candies.
 The new easier process also resulted in cheaper cacao in the market.

-Letter sent from Amsterdam (18 June 1737), arrived at Bridges coffee house, Cornwall, London on 4th October (Bishop Mark § 14-20mm, used from 1713 till 1787, month appearing at the base).
+Letter sent from Amsterdam (18 June 1737), arrived at Bridges coffee house, Cornwall, London on 4th October (Bishop Mark No 14-20mm, used from 1713 till 1787, month appearing at the base).
 Coffee houses were recognized as pickup or leave points for the mail till c1800.
 The English discovered chocolate after their conquest of Jamaica in 1659.
 It was served in coffee houses; public social places where politicians, traders and writers met for conversation, trade and receiving their post.
 Their role was nevertheless important because they made it more affordable to everyone.

-Parcel Post label (Great Britain-1894) Sloane Square Sir Hans Sloane favored, after visiting Jamaica in 1688, the use of liquid milk chocolate as a medicinal beverage.
-Cadbury, the British chocolate manufacturer, marketed it as 'Sloane's recipe milk chocolate'.
+Parcel Post label (Great Britain-1901) Sloane Street Sir Hans Sloane favored, after visiting Jamaica in 1688, the use of liquid milk chocolate as a medicinal beverage.
+Cadbury, British chocolate manufacturer, marketed the beverage as 'Sloane's recipe milk chocolate'.

-Stationery printed to order (Great Britain) Arms 'd' 14mm wide; No chain on Unicorn's collar
+Stationery printed to order (Great Britain -1903) recognizable by Arms 'd' 14mm wide; No chain on Unicorn's collar